gildahl/arcadeVFE/README.md

 * If you wish to trigger two or up to three Commands in a single action, click on the checkbox next to "Profile 2" and/or "Profile 3" and you can configure a second and/or third command line using a completely different profile and command line template.

-* If you want to add a new template to VFE that will persist across sessions, you can edit any of the built-in ones and then use the Add button.
+* If you want to add a new template to VFE that will persist across sessions, you can edit any of the built-in ones and then use the **Add** button.
 You may also delete any template you no longer want to see in the list.
-Note that whenever you do this, all three Command lists will be synchronized to contain the same list of templates.
+Note that whenever you do this, all three **Command** lists will be synchronized to contain the same list of templates.

 * As an FYI, these templates are saved in a file called `templates.json` in the root VFE folder.
 You may delete this file to restore the original defaults.

-* IMPORTANT: Be aware that VFE pauses active operation while the Settings screen is open, so be sure to close it when done with configuration.
+* IMPORTANT: Be aware that VFE pauses active operation while the **Settings** screen is open, so be sure to close it when done with configuration.

 Understanding the Action List Table
 ===================================
-Each time you use the "Assign" button to create a new action, that action will be added to the Action List table.
-If you get a warning saying "Duplicate", arcadeVFE will highlight the duplicate action in the list at which point you may keep it or delete it.
+Each time you use the **Assign** button to create a new action, that action will be added to the **Action List** table.
+If you get a warning saying "Duplicate", arcadeVFE will highlight the duplicate action in the list at which point you may delete it and try again or keep it.

-When you complete the table, press the "Save list" button to save it.
-It will be saved in the `\User` folder as a `*.json` file having the name specified in the "Activity list name" field above the table.
+When you complete the table, press the **Save list** button to save it.
+It will be saved in the `\User` folder as a `*.json` file having the name specified in the **Activity list name** field above the table.
 By default this name is "Arcade Controller" (saved as `Arcade Controller.json`).
 If you switch between multiple controllers for use with your emulator, you could save different action lists under different names.
 These can then be loaded in the future by creating a shortcut that provides the name as a command line parameter when launching VFE.
 For example,

 * `>vfe.exe "Arcade Controller"` or
 * `>vfe.exe "Gamepad"`